-Each of the 2015 grants was 100% performance based: subject to (1) reduction based on earnings per share for 2015, (2) reduction or increase based on TSR for the three-year period from January 1, 2015, through December 31, 2017, and (3) time vesting on a three-year cliff basis.
+Each of the 2016 grants was 100% performance based: subject to (1) reduction based on EPS for 2016 ("EPS modifier"), (2) reduction or increase based on TSR for the three-year period from January 1, 2016, through December 31, 2018 ("TSR modifier"), and (3) time vesting on a three-year cliff basis.

-Performance against the annual EPS goal can only result in either no change to the number of the shares able to be earned based on TSR performance or a reduction in the number of shares if the goal is not attained.
-For 2015, the target earnings per share established by the Compensation Committee and actual earnings per share are set forth below and because actual earnings per share exceeded target earnings per share no reduction was effected and all of the shares remain subject to the three-year TSR modifier and the three-year cliff vesting requirement.
+Performance against the annual EPS goal can only result in either no change to the number of the shares possible to be earned based on relative TSR performance or a reduction in the number of shares if the goal is not attained.
+If actual EPS for 2016 is less than the target EPS, then the award will be reduced by a percentage equal to the percentage by which actual EPS for 2016 falls short of the target EPS.
+It is not possible to earn an above-target number of performance shares for exceeding the EPS goal.
+For 2016, the target EPS established by the Compensation Committee and actual EPS are set forth below.
+The target goal for EPS was an 11.46% increase over 2015.
+Actual adjustments based on the EPS modifier and relative TSR modifier will be made after the Compensation Committee certifies such adjustments following the completion of the three-year performance period.
 In setting the target, the Compensation Committee considered the Company's annual strategic plan, consensus Wall Street estimates and other items, including share repurchases that are to be funded exclusively with operating cash flow.

-2015 Target Goal 2015 Actual Result of Performance Metric (% of target)

-Earnings Per Share \$2.65 \$2.69 101.5%
+2016 Target Goal 2016 Actual Result of Performance Metric (% of target) Earnings Per Share \$3.00 (111.46% of 2015) \$2.67 (99.1% of 2015) 89%

-(117.3% of 2014)